bgfborges/dynamic-form/README.md

 - [Installation](#installation)
 - [Creating a Form File](#creating-a-form-file)

+## Live Demo
+Check out the live version of the improved code on the [Dynamic Form Builder Demo](https://dynamic-form-qy5tlci14-bgfborges.vercel.app/).

 ## Overview
 This project implements a dynamic form builder using React, Redux, and TypeScript.
 The goal is to create a flexible and reactive form system that allows you to build and manage forms dynamically based on data received from the Redux store.
 The architecture follows key principles such as event-driven design and reactivity to store actions.